blynkkk/blynkkk.github.io/new/en/datastream_default_value.md

 ```

 You can change the default value of the product at any time.
-There is no need to update firmware over-the-air even when product was already shipped to your clients.
+There is no need to update firmware over-the-air even when the product was already shipped to your clients.